 Most white bass are caught on a light to medium-light spinning tackle that can include the following:

 - lighter jig head of about 1/4-1/2 ounce rigged with either smaller plastic curltails or minnows

 - smaller crankbaits such as the classic Red-L Trap Hardbait

 - smaller spoons such as the Little George’s Spoons by Mann’s

 They are best fished during the spring season when they start to migrate up the rivers to spawn.
-It is now that you can catch plenty of them and your lures should be presented fairly close to the bottom, which is where the white bass will hold up.
+Your lures should be presented relatively close to the bottom, which is where the white bass will hold up.

 RELATED ARTICLE: CHeck out this article on all the differences between lake trout and splake.

 Given their smaller size, white perch demand light to ultra-light spinning tackle that can include the following: